HydroModPy/HydroModPy/docs/source/user_guide/workflows/testbed.rst

 Use this workflow when the goal is not to run one model, but to organize a controlled method testbed.

-A testbed expands variants, delegates each variant to a child runner, then collects evidence artifacts such as generated configs, metrics, manifests, and reports.
+A testbed expands cases, delegates each case to a child runner, then collects evidence artifacts such as generated configs, metrics, manifests, and reports.